mirtatae/DopplerVelocityProfileExtraction/README.txt

+# Doppler Velocity Profile Extraction from Echo Images

-How to use the codes:
+## How to use the codes:
+Under construction!

-Sample image:
+## Sample image:
 Use image A.jpg as a sample image to reproduce the results presented in [1].

+## References
 Cite the following papers if you use this code:

 [1] Taebi, A.; Sandler, R.H.; Kakavand, B.; Mansy, H.A.
 Extraction of Peak Velocity Profiles from Doppler Echocardiography Using Image Processing.
 Bioengineering 2019, 6, 64, doi: 10.3390/bioengineering6030064.